thgillai/pipex/README.md

 My objective is to code the Pipex program.

-The execution of the pipex program do the same as the next shell command:
-$> < file1 cmd1 | cmd2 > file2
+The execution of the pipex program do the same as the next shell command: $> < file1 cmd1 | cmd2 > file2

-My program work like that
-$> ./pipex infile "cmd1" "cmd2" outfile
+My program work like that: $> ./pipex infile "cmd1" "cmd2" outfile